 Exclusive by Owen Morgan

-Transatlantic face time calls with her American coach are helping a Welsh athlete fulfil her potential as a top class distance runner which had been jeopardised by a career threatening injury.
+Transatlantic face time calls with an American coach she has never met are helping a Welsh athlete fulfil her potential as a top class distance runner – which had been jeopardised by a career threatening injury.

 During her final year at the University of Tulsa in 2015, Natasha Cockram suffered a knee injury so severe she was told by surgeons she would never run again.

 But now the Gwent athlete’s career is blossoming thanks to successful surgery in America, two years of hard work and the guidance of a coach she has yet to share a training session with face to face.

 A win at the ABP Newport Marathon in April and a world standard time of 2:35.47 finishing fourth at the Aircity Dublin Marathon in October means the athletics world is sitting up and taking notice.

 Last month Cockram was added to Wales’ Commonwealth Games Programme potential group, alongside the likes of World Championship and Commonwealth Games competitors Josh Griffiths and Jonathan Hopkins, entitling her to financial and practical support from Welsh Athletics.

 Days later, she was named as one of the 32 endurance athletes, including countrywoman Charlotte Arter, to benefit from a new funding initiative by British Athletics and London Marathon Events Ltd, organisers of the Virgin Money London Marathon.

 The 26-year-old says the support will make an enormous amount of difference to her running career after years of combining a full-time job with trying to battle back from injury.

 A delighted Cockram said: “It means an awful lot to me and my coach because it’s the first time I’ve received any sort of funding.